 The film nominated and also win so many great honorable national and international awards both.

 Going to the next we have Anurag Kashyap‘s amazing crime-thriller.
 As Anurag Kashyap’s every thriller starts with a simple point and eventually goes so deep, this is also an example of that.

-The story starts with the kidnapped daughter (Kali) of a struggling actor Rahul Varshney (Rahul Bhat).
+The story starts with a kidnap of the daughter (Kali) of a struggling actor Rahul Varshney (Rahul Bhat).
 Rahul is Kali’s biological father and Souvik Bose (Ronit Roy) is her step-father.

-As Kali got kidnapped from Rahul, Souvik alleged him for Kali’s kidnapping but on the other hand, Rahul declined this allegation.
+As Kali got kidnapped, Souvik alleged him for Kali’s kidnapping but on the other hand, Rahul declined this allegation.

 The story goes on full of suspense and thriller and many more secrets come out as the conclusion comes closer.

 Anurag Kashyap is a legend in making suspense thriller genre movies and ‘Ugly’ is one of his legendary works.

 Matrubhoomi: A Nation Without Women (2003)